julianolf/cebolatol/README.md

 ## How do I use it?

-cebolatol provides two different ways to interact with it, an RESTful API that can be accessed as specified below and an small web application available [here](http://cebolatol.julianofernandes.com.br).
+cebolatol provides two different ways to interact with it, an RESTful API that can be accessed as specified below and an small web application available ~~here~~.
 In either cases you sends your message and receives the same one translated.

 ### API